 A few years ago, I fell in love with minimalism both as a philosophy and as an aesthetic.
 It didn’t take me too long to realize that it could give me something I had always desired: freedom.
-As an aesthetic, it’s pleasurable, soothing to my mind, like good food or music.
+And as an aesthetic, it’s pleasurable, soothing to the mind, like good food or music.
 So I began taking small steps to actively become a more minimal, conscious consumer.

 Making it last

 An enduring wardrobe resist appeals to “stock up” on “basics” that are neither designed to delight nor made to last.
 Instead, I aim to build an enduring wardrobe, special piece by special piece.
 Thankfully, some companies see their success lies in providing a true antidote to fast-fashion: ultra high-quality clothing, made sustainably, that people can afford.

 Your quality piece of clothing will last more than the rest of your fast-fashion items.
 This has to do with the quality of its material, the care in its overall production and the cure after buying it.

 A $215 dress is not something most people are likely to buy on impulse, but that’s really the point.
 “Fast fashion sees clothing as something that’s disposable,” explains Karla Gallardo, co-founder of Cuyana.

 Defining your wants and needs

 It’s important to be honest about your lifestyle and define what you need from your wardrobe.
 It’s not realistic to own fifty party dresses if you never go to parties.
 Thinking about your shape, size and how you like your clothes to fit is also key.

 What items do you own and wear all the time?
 What items do you own and never wear?
 What colors are you more drawn to?
 What style defines you?

 Finding a season foundation in six refined elements distinguished by their character, craftsmanship, and versatility.
 Each component unlocks inventive ways to combine and define a look.